patrickjuchli/basic-ftp/README.md

 `send(command, ignoreErrorCodes = false)`

 Send an FTP command.
-You can optionally choose to ignore error return codes.
-Other errors originating from the socket connections including timeouts will still throw an exception.
+You can choose to ignore error return codes.
+Other errors originating from the socket connections including timeouts will still reject the Promise returned.

 `cd(remotePath)`